 This statement should include a discussion of the results or anticipated results of Superfund response actions (defined on p.
 A-1) underway, or anticipated, in the UCFRB that are relevant to the proposed project.
 Numerous response actions are ongoing and additional response actions are scheduled to begin in the next several years, continuing for many years into the future.
 Application of this criterion will require the State to assess, given the inherent uncertainties associated with this task, what response actions it will entail and to make projections as to their effects on resources and services.
 The State will evaluate what is necessary in the way of restoration of resources and services in light of ongoing and planned response actions and evaluate the degree of consistency between a proposed project and response actions.
 Projects that duplicate or may duplicate the effects of a response action on natural resources or services will be disfavored.
-Projects in Superfund operable units where the proposed restoration activities to be accomplished under remediation or to interfere with proposed remediation.
+Projects in Superfund operable units where the remedial design has not been completed will also be disfavored if a potential exists for the proposed restoration activities to be accomplished under remediation or to interfere with proposed remediation.